ZKcandy Documentation

 with hardhat_vyper

-if you are deploying a contract written in Vyper.yarn zksync-cli create projectFolder --template hardhat_solidity
+if you are deploying a contract written in Vyper.npx zksync-cli create projectFolder --template hardhat_solidity

 You may also be prompted to select your package manager for Node.
 For the purposes of this document we will be using